 “This is what the Lord says: ‘Out of your own household I am going to bring calamity on you.
 Before your very eyes I will take your wives and give them to one who is close to you, and he will sleep with your wives in broad daylight.
 You did it in secret, but I will do this thing in broad daylight before all Israel.”

 Shut up!!!
-Does this really happen you ask??
+Is this really going to happen??
 Umm Hello….it is the Bible and God is speaking, so of course, it is going to happen.
-You will have to wait for it but here are some clue words: 1.rooftop 2. orgy (and as much as I know the “Coach” rolls her eyes at my genealogy charts…you’re gonna need it 😳 (someone close to you)
+You will have to wait for it but here are some clue words: 1.rooftop 2. orgy (and as much as I know the many of you roll your eyes at my genealogy charts…you’re gonna need it when we get there.

 The chapter ends circling back to the first verse we read today, with David going out to war with his warriors like he was supposed to in the first place (this all could have been avoided).
 He took a crown weighing about 75 pounds and returned home to Jerusalem.

 1 Chronicles 20. (very different read) Remember the purpose of the Chronicles was to encourage the Hebrews returning after the captivity to rebuild Jerusalem.
 Ezra, the writer, wanted to write about the victories of their ancestors…soooo no point in retelling the transgressions. 😂 Sooooo, the author leaves out the whole Bathsheba incident on purpose., but highlights these enormous battles fighting giants with 12 fingers and 12 toes they were so big!

 YOU KNOW THE PSALMS ARE GOING TO BE AMAZING FOLLOWING THIS.
 FEEL FREE TO READ AHEAD!